 The serene mountain setting further enhanced the spiritual ambiance of the site, with the surrounding forest and meadows providing a tranquil backdrop for meditation and contemplation.

-Destruction and Decline
+Destruction and Decline during the Communist Purge

 The fate of Manzushir Monastery took a tragic turn in the 1930s during the anti-religious purges orchestrated by the Communist regime.
 In 1937, the monastery was largely destroyed, its temples razed, and many of its treasures lost or looted.